 At the end of his summer in the nation’s capital, Tony enrolled at the University of Missouri School of Law.
 While in law school, Tony was appointed by Missouri Governor Matt Blunt to serve on the University of Missouri Board of Curators, the governing board for the UM System.
 In that role, Tony fought to keep tuition and fees low for Missouri students and families and served as a voting member on the committee to hire a new university president.

 After graduating from law school, Tony clerked for a judge on the Missouri Supreme Court.
-As a constitutional conservative, Tony understands the importance of limited government and the individual rights and liberties protected by the U.S. Constitution and Bill of Rights.
+As a principled outsider, Tony understands the importance of limited government and the individual rights and liberties protected by the U.S. Constitution and Bill of Rights.
 He will be a consistent voice against government overreach in the State Senate.